ShahmeerSajid/StockShockWaveWizard/README.md

 # StockShockWaveWizard
-Curious where your favorite stocks might be headed?
-This project pulls data from Yahoo Finance to predict the next 10 days of 'Adjusted Close' stock prices.
-Just enter a stock ticker, and you’ll get a quick forecast with easy-to-read charts.
-Whether you’re curious or investing, this tool has you covered!
-See where the market might take you!
+Ever wonder where your favorite stocks might be heading in the next 10 days?
+This project is here to help you figure that out!
+We’ve built a tool that predicts the Adjusted Close prices of any stock, using a powerful combination of traditional methods like ARIMA and modern techniques like LSTM neural networks.
+The best part?
+It pulls in real-time data straight from Yahoo Finance, so you’re always working with the latest information.

+For a detailed explanation of the project, please check this out: https://devpost.com/software/stock-shockwave-wizard